CJ Baker is a published writer who recently started the podcast "Ongoing History of Protest Music."

 This anti-apartheid civil rights protest classic was released as a single in 1984.
 "Nelson Mandela" was an unusual protest song, in the sense that it was upbeat and celebratory.
 But the celebratory nature of the song (and the African influence) probably contributed it being an international anthem.
 The song made its way to South Africa where it would be played at sporting events and anti-apartheid rallies.

-This Ska classic was also performed during a June 27, 2008 concert in celebration of Nelson Mandela's 90th birthday.
+This Ska classic was also performed during a June 27, 2008, concert in celebration of Nelson Mandela's 90th birthday.
 The performance which took place 18 years after being released from prison, featured vocals by Amy Winehouse.

 The song was primarily a protest aimed at the George Bush Sr. administration, but the song was adopted as an anthem during other significant political events, such as the fall of the Berlin Wall.
-An edited version of the song was featured during the closing credits of the Micheal Moore's 2004 documentary Fahrenheit 9/11, protesting the Bush Jr. administration.
+An edited version of the song was featured during the closing credits of the Micheal Moore's 2004 documentary Fahrenheit 9/11, protesting the George Bush Jr. administration.

 Here is another classic song from the anti-apartheid protest movement.
-"Biko" is from Gabriel third self titled album (commonly referred to as Melt) released in 1980.
-The African musical elements makes this one of most moving protest songs of all time.
-I still get goose bumps.
+"Biko" is from Gabriel third self-titled album (commonly referred to as Melt) released in 1980.
+The African musical elements make this one of the most moving protest songs of all time.

-The song deals with the August 18, 1977 imprisonment and subsequent September 12, 1977 death of South African activist Stephen Biko.
-The intro and closing of "Biko" appropriately incorporates the singing of South African anti-apartheid folk song "Senzen Na?" (translated into English, "What have we done?").
-A live version of the song was released in 1987, and the video featured primarily clips from the 1987 Biko biopic "Cry Freedom".
+The song deals with the August 18, 1977, imprisonment—and subsequent September 12, 1977, death—of South African activist Stephen Biko.
+The intro and closing of "Biko" appropriately incorporates the singing of the South African anti-apartheid folk song "Senzen Na?" (translated into English, "What have we done?").
+A live version of the song was released in 1987, and the video featured primarily clips from the 1987 Biko biopic Cry Freedom.

-#2: Redemption Song -- Bob Marley & The Wailers
+2. "Redemption Song" by Bob Marley & The Wailers

 This folk classic addresses the general idea of freedom.
 Concerning "Redemption Song" important place within the protest movement, U2's Bono made the following statement about the song:

-"I carried Bob Marley’s Redemption Song to every meeting I had with a politician, prime minister, or president.
+"I carried Bob Marley’s 'Redemption Song' to every meeting I had with a politician, prime minister, or president.
 It was for me a prophetic utterance or as Bob would say ‘the small ax that could fell the big tree’.
 The song reminded me that freedom always comes with a cost, but for those who would prepare to pay it, maybe ‘emancipation from mental slavery’ would be our reward."

-This hip hop protest classic was originally released as a single in 1989, written for the Spike Lee film, "Do The Right Thing".
+This hip hop protest classic was originally released as a single in 1989, written for the Spike Lee film, Do the Right Thing.
 The song also appeared on their 1990 album, Fear of a Black Planet.

-The starting point of the song was the Isley Brothers 70s protest classic of the same name, but Chuck D built on the lyrics to give it a more modern viewpoint.
+The starting point of the song was the Isley Brothers' '70s protest classic of the same name, but Chuck D built on the lyrics to give it a more modern viewpoint.
 The song which is viewed as a black empowerment anthem is often misinterpreted.
 For example, Public Enemy's bass player Brian Hardgroove made the following the statement about the song: "Law enforcement is necessary.
-As a species we haven’t evolved past needing that.
+As a species, we haven’t evolved past needing that.
 Fight the Power is not about fighting authority—it’s not that at all.
 It’s about fighting abuse of power."

 © 2012 CJ Baker